PelionIoT/ref-wem-webapp/README.md

 ### Deploying for production on a Linux server

 We have tested this on the [Debian 9 operating system on an Amazon EC2 instance](https://wiki.debian.org/Cloud/AmazonEC2Image/Stretch).
+On us-east-1, we use ami-b4fd39c9.

 1. Install required software packages: